-29. Disabilities Accommodation in the Equity Resolution Process
+34. Disabilities Accommodation in the Equity Resolution Process

 Gateway is committed to providing qualified students, employees or others with disabilities with reasonable accommodations and support needed to ensure equal access to the Equity Resolution Process at the College.
-Students needing such accommodations or support should contact the Director of Student Accommodations and Accessibility Services, and employees should contact the Title IX Coordinator, who will review the request and, in consultation with the person requesting the accommodation, and the Title IX Coordinator, determine which accommodations are appropriate and necessary for full participation.
+Students needing such accommodations or support should contact the Director of Disability Support Services, and employees should contact the Title IX Coordinator, who will review the request and, in consultation with the person requesting the accommodation, and the Title IX Coordinator, determine which accommodations are appropriate and necessary for full participation.

-30. Revision of policies
+35. Revision of policies

-This Policy and procedures supersede any previous policy(ies) addressing harassment, sexual misconduct, and/or retaliation and will be reviewed and updated at least annually by the Title IX Coordinator.
+This Policy and procedures supersede any previous policy(ies) addressing harassment, sexual harassment, and/or retaliation and will be reviewed and updated annually by the Title IX Coordinator.
 Gateway reserves the right to make changes to this document as necessary, and once those changes are posted online, they are in effect.

-During the Resolution Process, the Title IX Coordinator may make minor modifications to procedures that do not materially jeopardize the fairness owed to any party, such as to accommodate summer schedules.
+During the resolution process, the Title IX Coordinator may make minor modifications to procedures that do not materially jeopardize the fairness owed to any party, such as to accommodate summer schedules.
 The Title IX Coordinator may also vary procedures materially with notice (on the institutional website, with the appropriate effective date identified) upon determining that changes to law or regulation require policy or procedural alterations not reflected in this Policy and procedures.